Quantum simulation of thermodynamics in an integrated quantum photonic processor: Supplementary Note 1 -- Derivation of fidelity witness

-We can calculate $p_1$ by counting the relative number of instances of $M_1$ in our first measurement setup.
+We can calculate $p_1$ by counting the relative number of instances of $M_1$ in our first measurement setup.\\ \\

-\textbf{Second measurement setup.} Next, in order to improve the fidelity bound in Eq.~(\ref{eq:fidbound_short}), we need to upper bound its second term $\mathrm{tr}(U^\dag \rho U \hat{P})$, which enters the fidelity bound with a minus sign.
-This term contains the overlap of $\rho$ with the distinguishable subspace $\hat{P}$.
+\textbf{Second measurement setup.} Next, in order to improve the fidelity bound in Supplementary Eq.~(\ref{eq:fidbound_short}), we need to upper bound its second term $\mathrm{tr}(U^\dag \sigma U \hat{P})$, which enters the fidelity bound with a minus sign.
+This term contains the overlap of $\sigma$ with the distinguishable subspace $\hat{P}$.
 We upper bound it by implementing a Fourier interference experiment on the first three modes.
-This is described by the unitary $U_F = U^{\mathrm{Four}}_3\otimes \mathbb{I}$, where $U^{\mathrm{Four}}_n(V^{\mathrm{Four}}_n)$ is the appropriate Hilbert space operator corresponding to the physical implementation of the mode transformation

-Ideally, the first three modes should each be occupied by one perfectly indistinguishable photon (the first term in Eq.~(\ref{eq:fidbound}).
+This is described by the unitary $U_F = U^{\mathrm{Four}}_3\otimes \mathbb{I}$, where $U^{\mathrm{Four}}_n(V^{\mathrm{Four}}_n)$ is the appropriate Hilbert space operator corresponding to the physical implementation of the mode transformation \\ Ideally, the first three modes should each be occupied by one perfectly indistinguishable photon (the first term in Supplementary Eq.~(\ref{eq:fidbound})).
 For a state of this form, some counting patterns corresponding to projections onto certain output states are impossible \cite{Tichy:2010gi,Tichy:2012gt,Tichy:2014ua}.
-By contrast, as we will now show, situations involving anything other than the ideal case \emph{will} result in some forbidden measurement outcomes with a certain probability (Fig.~\ref{fig:fig5_forbidden}).
-Working backwards from this, we can use the observed frequency of the forbidden states to get a worst case upper bound on $\mathrm{tr}(U^\dag \rho U \hat{P})$.
+By contrast, as we will now show, situations involving anything other than the ideal case \emph{will} result in some forbidden measurement outcomes with a certain probability (Supplementary Fig.~\ref{fig:fig5_forbidden}).
+Working backwards from this, we can use the observed frequency of the forbidden states to get a worst case upper bound on $\mathrm{tr}(U^\dag \sigma U \hat{P})$.
 This kind of discrimination is something we could not do using only the first setup.
 In this case, the forbidden patterns of photon numbers are all those which correspond to state vectors not included in the set $\{|1,1,1,0 \rangle, |3,0,0,0 \rangle, |0,3,0,0 \rangle, |0,0,3,0 \rangle\}$ \cite{Tichy:2010gi,Tichy:2012gt,Tichy:2014ua}.
 Defining the projection onto all forbidden states as $M_f$, the quantity obtained with our second measurement setup can be written as

 where $p_2$ is the the probability of observing a forbidden state.
-Using the cyclicity of the trace in the middle term we see we can also interpret $p_2$ as the overlap of $U^\dag \rho U$ with the image of the forbidden states based on the photon counting measurements.
+Using the cyclicity of the trace in the middle term we see we can also interpret $p_2$ as the overlap of $U^\dag \sigma U$ with the image of the forbidden states based on the photon counting measurements.